BalanPradeepKumar/docker_django_mysql/README.md

 ## Troubleshooting/Issues

 Known Issues:
-* Docker volume mapping to local has issues if docker is running in Windows OS.
+* Docker volume mapping to local has shown issues if docker is running in Windows OS.
 As a quick work around comment volume mapping in `docker-compose.yml` if you are runnning in Windows OS.

+## Support

+Reach out to me at one of the following places!

+- Twitter at <a href="https://twitter.com/writetopradeep" target="_blank">`@writetopradeep`</a>
+- LinkedIn at <a href="https://www.linkedin.com/in/pradeep-kumar-41653817" target="_blank">`pradeep-kumar-41653817`</a>

 ## License